agilesix/shai-hulud-response/MANUAL_RUN.md

 The scanner will:
 - Launch in background automatically
-- Download the IOC list from GitHub
+- Automatically download the IOC list from the public GitHub repo
 - Scan all npm projects under `/Users`
 - Send results to the webhook
 - Log output to `/var/tmp/shai-hulud/scanner.log`